 Always choose organic dried grapes/raisins for babies which are sulfate free.
 You can give both black raisins and golden raisins to your baby.

-- For babies below one year, you can offer a tbsp of raisins.
-When you introduce dry grapes juice/raisins puree, feed only 2-3 tsp per day at the maximum.
+- For babies below one year, you can offer a tablespoon of raisins.
+When you introduce dry grapes juice/raisins puree, feed only 2-3 teaspoon per day at the maximum.
 Gradually increase the quantity to 2-3 tbsp.